karthikncode/DeepRL-InformationExtraction/README.md

 This is the code and data for the paper [Improving Information Extraction by Acquiring External Evidence with Reinforcement Learning](http://arxiv.org/abs/1603.07954).

 ### Installation
-You will need to install [Torch](http://torch.ch/docs/getting-started.html) and the following python packages: inflect simplejson numpy scipy scikit-learn
+You will need to install [Torch](http://torch.ch/docs/getting-started.html) and the  python packages in `requirements.txt`.

 You will also need to install the [signal](https://github.com/LuaDist/lua-signal) package for Torch to deal with SIGPIPE issues in Linux.